oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/d834209bf1c6a238679ae419098ee0f3.jpg " ")

 10. Select the row with profile to see more details.
+    This will open a Provisioning Profile Dialog box with details of PDB name , tablespaces , and creation details.

     ![](images/532db10bbaab85fcdd83f245bd317a6b.jpg " ")